This article was revised on March 22, 2025 at 09:22 CET.

 Action

-Perhaps no one ever pondered the nature and science of action as deeply as Lord Krsna did.
-The teachings of this world teacher of truly free will are preserved in the Bhagavad Giita, the concluding 18th chapter of which states (verse 14):
+Perhaps no one ever pondered the nature and science of action as deeply as the great Krsna did.
+The teachings of this world teacher are preserved in the Bhagavad Giita.
+In its concluding 18th chapter (verse 14) He states:

 “The five essential factors of any action are its circumstances (body), the doer, the tools or instruments (senses), the styles or kinds of effort, and Divine Providence.”